-PRELIMINARY EVALUATION OF MANDATORY REQUIREMENTS Mandatory Requirements (YES/NO) No. Particulars YES NO 1.
+PRELIMINARY EVALUATION OF MANDATORY REQUIREMENTS Mandatory Requirements (YES/NO) - No. Particulars YES NO 1.
 Copy of Certificate of Incorporation/Certificate of Registration 2.
 Copy of valid KRA Tax Compliance Certificate 3.
 Copy of CR12 issued within 12 months or copies of identification cards for Sole Proprietors/Partnerships.
 (Must specify the shareholding) 4.
 Must provide a copy of Valid business Trading License relevant to this tender 5.
 Must attach original receipt as proof of purchase of tender documents 6.
-Must provide tender security from a reputable bank amounting to Kshs 264,337.10 (attach original letter from bank) 7.
-Valid registration with National Construction Authority (NCA 7) and above).
+Must provide tender security from a reputable bank amounting to Kshs 151,009.43 (attach original letter from bank) 7.
+Valid registration with National Construction Authority (NCA 8 and below).
 8. Must attach dully filled, signed and stamped site visit form.
-9. Must submit copies of 2 audited financial reports (2020 and 2021) (Where there is a provision for more than one Directors all of them must sign) 10.
+9. Must attach dully filled form of tender.
+10. Must attach dully filled confidential business questionnaire.
+11. Must submit copies of 2 audited financial reports (2020 and 2021) certified by persons registered by the Institute of Certified Public Accountants (ICPAK).
+(Where there is a provision for more than one Directors all of them must sign) 12.
 ENSURE that all pages are sequentially paginated in the format 1, 2, 3 Starting with 1 on top page (see details of pagination and binding on sections 2.14.3 of the tender document).